alpertng02/jetson_imu/README.md

-# Jetson IMU
+# BNO055_ROS2

 ## Overview
-Jetson IMU is a Ros2 Humble package designed to interface with the Bosch BNO055 sensor on Jetson devices, providing orientation and motion sensing capabilities.
+BNO055_ROS2 is a Ros2 Humble package designed to interface with the Bosch BNO055 sensor on Jetson devices, providing orientation and motion sensing capabilities.
 This project uses BNO055_SensorAPI and libi2c libraries.

 ## Features
 - 9-axis sensor fusion